AdamMc331/MVWTF/presentation/mvwtf.md

 # Is MVI The Best We Can Do?

 - State management is pretty solid
-- But, we have 22 letters that weren't covered yet.
+- But, we have 22 letters that weren't covered yet

 ---